wedesoft/sfsim/faq.md

 ### When will the game be released?

-I hope to release a demo in 2025, but for the full game there is no fixed release date and there is still a lot of work left to do.
+I hope to release a demo in 2025, but for the full game there is no fixed release date yet since there is still some work left to do.
 You can [wishlist it on Steam][1] to get notified of the release.

 ### What operating systems are supported?